dinujaperera93/unhappy-customers-logistics-delivery-ml/README.md

 ---

 ## Business Background
 A customer satisfaction survey was provided by a fast-growing logistics and delivery company.
-They work with several partners and make on-demand delivery to their customers.
-As a start-up witha strategic plan of global expansion, customer happiness is their key challenge and plus point.
+They work with several partners to deliver on-demand orders to their customers.
+Customer happiness is one of their key business measures, as a start-up with a strategic plan of global expansion.

 ## Goal